The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Conclusions

 \section{Conclusions}

-Our simulations have demonstrated that early systems without dark matter are able to naturally form stars, including models of thermochemistry and resolving fragmentation and individual stars.
-Further, we have shown that jet feedback has a minor impact on the low-metallicity high-mass IMF and does not substantially affect the star formation efficiency, although it may slightly steepen the final stellar mass function in SIGOs that are externally metal-enriched.
-We have also shown that the process of star formation in SIGOs results in a top-heavy stellar mass function, producing bright stars with short lifetimes.
-This result is robust to external enrichment of the SIGOs, with even substantial levels of metal enrichment producing top-heavy IMFs.
-SIGOs also form stars with very high stellar mass surface densities (even without invoking methods of reaching higher densities, such as ram pressure during accreting onto a minihalo), comparable to anomalous observations at high redshift \citep{Adamo+24}.
-These formed clusters may be bright enough to be observed with JWST, if they form up to the Reionization era at comparable star formation efficiencies, especially with top-heavy IMFs \citep{Lake+23}.
-High-mass star-forming SIGOs may be able to form larger star clusters than the example SIGO here, resulting in UV-bright objects in JWST fields, which may be hosted within larger protogalaxies.
-These could manifest similarly to the star clusters already observed at high redshift, for example the Cosmic Gems clusters\citep{Adamo+24} as well as others\citep{Messa+24,Vanzella+24}, which exhibit small sizes and low metallicities as would be expected of a DM-deficient star cluster through this process.
-Clusters before Reionization, to be detected by future observations, may also originate from high-redshift SIGOs
+\begin{itemize} \item Our simulations, which include models of thermochemistry and resolve fragmentation and individual stars, have demonstrated that early systems without dark matter are able to naturally form stars. \item We have shown that jet feedback has a minor impact on the low-metallicity high-mass IMF and does not substantially affect the star formation efficiency, although it may slightly steepen the final stellar mass function in SIGOs that are externally metal-enriched. \item Additionally, we demonstrated that the process of star formation in SIGOs results in a top-heavy stellar mass function, producing bright stars with short lifetimes.
+This result is robust against potential external processes of metal enrichment in SIGOs, with even substantial levels of enrichment yielding top-heavy IMFs.
+These IMFs are much flatter than local low-metallicity young star clusters \citep[e.g.][]{kalari+18} owing to the near-pristine metallicities. \item SIGOs also form stars with very high stellar mass surface densities (even without invoking methods of reaching higher densities, such as ram pressure during accreting onto a minihalo), possibly comparable to anomalous observations at high redshift \citep{Adamo+24}.